ddella/OpenSSL/README.md

 Throughout the documents, I might used different file extensions.
 All the files are in PEM format, unless otherwise specified.
 The extension has no imptact on the file format.

 ## Private/Public keys
-The openssl `genpkey` utility has superseded the `genrsa` utility.
-It is recommended to use `genpkey` going forward.

 ## OpenSSL Utilities